Luckily the first couple of months with newborn twins is a massive blur. But one thing I do remember is that it wasn’t entirely a whole load of fun.

 Mind you, I can’t say the first 8 weeks of Toddler’s life was much cop either if I’m honest.
 Is having a baby even supposed to be fun or were my expectations a little out?
 I’m sure I’m not alone.
 Hell on earth could be a better description on some days.

-Anyway, one of the main reasons (there were a few) for it being just that little bit shit, was that both babies suffered from that dreaded thing – colic.
+Anyway, one of the main reasons (there were a few) for it being just that little bit shit, was that both newborn twins suffered from that dreaded thing – colic.
 I still don’t even know what the f*ck colic is, but from the looks of Google, nobody, not even doctors seem to know, so I’m in good company.

 Like most twins, my pair are fed at the same time, either in bouncers or on a special double feeding pillow when the Other Half isn’t around.
 If I had to feed them individually, we would NEVER EVER leave the house.
-(You read in a previous blog, I congratulate myself if I get out before 11am as it is).
+(You may have read in a previous blogpost, I congratulate myself if I get out before 11am as it is).
 Toddler would also be calling ChildLine to complain of neglect.

 The whole ‘tandem’ feeding is great – until you’re dealing with colicky babies.
 Then it’s like you’re in the casino playing a game of Russian Roulette, but there’s no thrill, no dishy croupier and no cash prize.
 Just more laundry.